patrickjahns/nuclio-php-runtime/README.md

 For more information on deploying functions via Dockerfiles please refer to the nuclio documentation:
 - https://nuclio.io/docs/latest/tasks/deploy-functions-from-dockerfile/
 - https://nuclio.io/docs/latest/tasks/deploying-pre-built-functions/

+There is also a [demo project](https://github.com/patrickjahns/nuclio-symfony) utilizing the symfony framework

 ### Other Projects